nbalestra/alc-workshop/docs/module-4/lab-1.md

 6. Once you clicked there, you will see a new window.
 If you don’t see any username.
 You need to login to the Anypoiint Platform.
 So click on the **Add Account** button.
 You will see a list with all the APIs

-7. Select **Product API** and press **Add**.
+7. Search for and select the **Product API** whose Publisher is the name of the workshop business group, then press  **Add**.

     ![]({{ page.assets }}lab1_product_api_for_database.png)

-    {: .warn }
+    {: .warning }
     Be sure when you select the **Product API**.
 Validate that the **Publisher** has the name of the workshop business group.

-8. Press Finish
+8. Press **Finish**

 9. Check everything is fine.
-Be sure that the **Scaffold flows from these API Specifications** is checked.
+Be sure that the **Scaffold flows from these API Specifications** is checked and press **Finish** again.

     ![]({{ page.assets }}ab1_check_create.png)

-10. APIkit creates your new Anypoint Studio project with a generated implementation based on your API specification.
+10. **APIkit** creates your new Anypoint Studio project with a generated implementation based on your API specification.
 The generated configuration implements the inbound HTTP listener, as well as, all the resources, request/response data type metadata, among other things.

     ![]({{ page.assets }}lab1_new_project.png)

 ## Step2: Run the API
 To check the API, let’s run it within Studio first.

-1. Right click **api-products** in the Package Explorer view.
+1. Right click on **product-api** in the Package Explorer view.
 Select **Run As > Mule Application**.

     ![]({{ page.assets }}lab1_run_mule_app.png)